IBM/trusted-service-identity/docs/spire-workload-registrar.md

 ```

 Since the container successfully obtained its identity, what can we do with it?
-See our “[OIDC Tutorial with Vault and AWS S3](./spire-oidc-tutorial.md)” to learn more.
+See our [“OIDC Tutorial with Vault and AWS S3“](./spire-oidc-tutorial.md) to learn more.